tahoma2d/tahoma2d_docs/source/interface_overview.rst

 |UI_1|

 The Tahoma2D interface is organized into rooms, also known as workspaces.
-Each room is a different collection of window panes which are laid out at specific positions on the screen for a specifc use.
+Each room is a different collection of panels which are laid out at specific positions on the screen for a specifc use.

 .. _editing_rooms: